sasimpson/goparentgui/README.md

 then it should be running.  the install should grab all the dependencies.  if i left any out let me know.

+## Using with minikube/k8s:

+this has been designed to be deployed on a kubernetes environment.
+Using minikube is great for development.
+The first step is to build out the docker image for the containers (X.X is your version):

+  docker build -t goparentgui:vX.X

+then you just need to deploy that to your kubernetes instance with the deployment file:

+  kubectl create -f k8s/deployment.yaml

+this will setup the service and the deployment.  set the number of pods on the service or in the deployment file.

 ## ToDo:

-- [ ] add multiple children to a user to track
+- [x] add multiple children to a user to track
 - [ ] add registration form
-- [ ] full convert to redux for state management instead of local state in most cases
+- [x] full convert to redux for state management instead of local state in most cases

 ## Thanks: